tommynurwantoro/meni/README.md

 Deploy and manage Docker Swarm services through Portainer API.

 #### `/deploy service`
-- **Description**: Deploy a specific service with latest image and health verification
+- **Description**: Deploy a specific service using GitOps workflow
 - **Usage**: `/deploy service endpoint:1`
 - **Parameters**:
   - `endpoint`: Portainer endpoint ID
 - **What it does**:
   1. Shows interactive menu to select a service
-  2. Pulls the latest image with the same tag across all swarm nodes
+  2. Pre-pulls the image across all swarm nodes to cache it
-  3. Updates the service to use the latest image version
+  3. Updates the image tag in GitLab configuration file
-  4. **Monitors service health** for up to 60 seconds
+  4. **GitOps handles the actual deployment automatically**
-  5. Provides detailed deployment status with:
+  5. Provides deployment results with:
-     - Node-by-node pull results
+     - Pre-pull results (node-by-node status)
-     - Service health status (running/failed/timeout)
-     - Task replica counts
-     - Error messages if deployment fails
+     - GitLab commit information (with links)
+     - Image information (name, tag, digests)
+     - Note: No health monitoring needed (GitOps handles it)

+**GitOps Integration:**
+- The bot updates the docker-compose.yml file in your GitLab repository
+- Your GitOps system (ArgoCD, Flux, etc.) picks up the changes
+- Deployment happens automatically via GitOps pipeline
+- Results include commit SHA and GitLab commit URL

 #### `/deploy list`
 - **Description**: List all available services in an endpoint